bossanova808/MediaCopier/Readme.md

 ### KNOWN ISSUES

 Many, but mainly:
-- Does not deal with specials in a specials/season 0 folder
+- Does not deal with specials in a specials/season 0 folder (it used to, but needs work, not quote sure what to do here )
-- Will choke if your naming is dodgy (and by dody I mean any different to the above really - so no 1x06 support for example)
+- Will choke if your naming is dodgy (and by dodgy I mean any different to the above really - so currently no 1x06 support for example)
-- Do not ust special characters in show folders, like 'Agents of S.H.I.E.L.D.' - jsut use a folder named Agents of SHIELD instead
+- Do not use special characters in show folders, like 'Agents of S.H.I.E.L.D.' - just use a folder named Agents of SHIELD instead
+- If you run an update, then another a few days later and some of your episodes have been replaced with higher quality copies, you'll end up with both qualities on the destination.
+I have plans to fix this at some point.
-- Really this may not work for anyone else, ever, except me without a bit of hacking for your setup/library - but once done it is a HUGE timesaver if you're the main media person in your circle!!
+- Really this may not work for anyone else, ever, except me without a bit of hacking for your setup/library - but once done it is a HUGE time-saver if you're the main media person in your circle!!